Analysis | The Clippers pinned their title hopes on grit and substance, but they were all bark and no bite

 “We didn’t meet [expectations],” said Rivers, who also oversaw the Clippers’ 3-1 playoff collapse to the Houston Rockets in 2015.
 “That’s the bottom line.
 I’m the coach and I’ll take any blame.”

 Rivers admitted that he never felt confident when the Clippers held big second-half leads, pointing to his team’s conditioning issues and lack of shared experience.
-Some of that was out of his control: The Clippers had health issues all season, Williams and Harrell both departed the bubble to attend funerals, and Beverley suffered a calf injury that sidelined him for stretches of the playoffs.
+Some of that was out of his control: The Clippers had health issues all season, veteran guard Lou Williams and Harrell both departed the bubble to attend funerals, and Beverley suffered a calf injury that sidelined him for stretches of the playoffs.

 Yet the Clippers had spent all year diligently limiting the wear and tear on Leonard and George, saving them for the playoffs and the biggest moments.
 Rivers even said in April that the Clippers were striving to “win the wait” by keeping their players in shape and engaged during the NBA’s four-month hiatus due to the novel coronavirus.
 More than a year of load management still ended with heavy legs.